 Dr. Bonnie L. Yegidis received her Ph.D. degree from the University of South Florida.
 Her academic experiences include serving as professor and director of the School of Social Work at the University of South Florida, vice president for academic affairs and student success at the University of Tennessee, vice president for academic affairs and provost at Florida Gulf Coast University, and dean of the School of Social Work at the University of Georgia.
 Dr. Yegidis has an extensive publishing record including one of the most respected research textbooks in the field, Research Methods for Social Workers, more than 20 peer-reviewed articles, and numerous book chapters.
-She has an outstanding national reputation for her social work education conducted through the Council on Social Work Education and the National Association of Deans and Directors of Schools of Social Work.
+She has an outstanding national reputation for her social work education conducted through the Council on Social Work.
 The School of Social Work and the College of Health and Public Affairs support her tenure with hire.